-Of all the things you will write throughout the publishing process… a synopsis may be what you dread the most.
+Of all the things you will write throughout the publishing process, a synopsis may be what you dread the most.

-Writing a synopsis… Not as terrible as you might think!
+Writing a synopsis: Not as terrible as you might think!

-What is a novel synopsis?
+- What about a nonfiction synopsis?

-Yep.
-Don’t worry about spoilers.
+- Don’t worry about spoilers

-Why you have to write a synopsis
+- Why you shouldn’t overthink a synopsis

 “It’s a different skill!” they yelp to me.
 “I’m a good writer but I’m a bad summarizer!”

 But think about how many times you’re going to have to summarize your work during the book publishing process:

 - When you friends ask you about your book, you have to summarize your book.

 - When you talk with people in the book business, you have to summarize your book.